BenWheatley/blog/README.md

 I want to make my existing blog available in github.
 More readable, and (unlike wordpress), no tracking and therefore no annoying GDPR popup.
-I'm starting with new posts, will see about importing old ones later.
+I've written a bulk importer, which kinda works but is a bit flakey, so I'll be tidying these up for style and for content lost in transition.

 [Licence: Attribution-NonCommercial-NoDerivs 4.0 International](LICENSE)